microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-allowfileresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes a 'Allow File' response action.
+Describes response action that allows a file to run.
-Allows the file to run on devices controlled by Microsoft Defender for Endpoint.
+This response action allows the file to run on devices controlled by Microsoft Defender for Endpoint.

 Inherits from [microsoft.graph.security.responseAction](../resources/security-responseaction.md).